How many comets were discovered by Jean-Louis Pons?

 Based on the tables below we can state:

-• There are 27 individual comets that bear his name
+• There are 27 individual comets that bear his name.

-• There is 1 unconfirmed comet discovery.
+• There is one unconfirmed comet discovery (no. X2).

-• There are 6 known independent discoveries
+• There are 6 known independent discoveries, which were not credited.

 • This makes him involved with at least 39 comet discoveries.

 • The reason why there is a difference between Elizabeth Roemer's paper which gives at least 37 comets and my number of 39 comets is probably the fact that the formerly unconfirmed comet C/1808 R1 was not not widely known and omitted in many Cometographies.
-Only after research by G. W. Kronk and myself we were able to find letters containing positions for this obscure object, allowing the calculation of an orbit and its subsequent formal numbering and naming.
-Also, she might have left out the other unconfirmed comet.
+Only after research by G. W. Kronk and myself in 2023 we were able to find letters containing positions for this obscure object, allowing the calculation of an orbit and its subsequent formal numbering and naming.
+Also, Roemer might have left out the other unconfirmed comet.

 No. Designation Type Notes